 You can import point cloud data from CL3, CLR, DP, E57, FLS, FWS, LAS, LAZ, PTS, PTX, RCP, RCS, VPC, XYZ and ZFS files.
-You can export 3D vector files in industry-standard COLLADA (DAE), DXF, Filmbox (FBX), Industry Foundation Classes (IFC), Navisworks Cache File (NWC), StereoLithography (STL), SketchUp (SKP), Wavefront (OBJ) or Extensible 3D (X3D) formats, and also in the Pointfuse vector format, PVF.
+You can export 3D mesh models in industry-standard COLLADA (DAE), DXF, Filmbox (FBX), Industry Foundation Classes (IFC), Navisworks Cache File (NWC), StereoLithography (STL), SketchUp (SKP), Wavefront (OBJ) or Extensible 3D (X3D) formats.
 You can export 2D files in DXF format.

 Yes, if the point cloud data contains RGB data, you can display point clouds in colour.
 Alternatively, you can display point clouds using intensity values (if present in the data) or by applying a colour gradient, which colours the point cloud according to height.

 Yes, if the source point cloud contains RGB data, and you converted it with Pointfuse V1.1 or later, you can display the mesh model with realistic RGB texturing.
 The other texture you can use with V1.1 or later is Intensity (if the source point cloud contains intensity data).